IbraheemCodes/Fitness-with-Us/README.md

 All links have been tested and checked via the validator links for both the CSS and HTML.
 I fixed some bugs and issues that were displayed when testing, for example i used many extra divs.

+# deployment
+I deployed my work through github where i selected the pages and pusblished my work through the main/ root where upon saying it said, it was sucessfully deployed

 # Credits
 The font icons i used from are font awsome. the pictures in the background of home page, classes and sign up i used are from free stock photos.